ackman678/bibdesktoword/README.md

 ## Installation

-There are a couple ways to install including running as a python script or building a local OS X application bundle. all of which are documented in [ReadMe.html](ReadMe.html).
+There are a couple ways to install including running as a python script or building a local OS X application bundle.
+All of which are documented in [ReadMe.html](ReadMe.html).
 The binary app is no longer available through the original host.

 ### Building as an app
 This version tested successfully with Office 2011 (v14.1.4) and BibDesk 1.6.2.